 Overcoming marijuana addiction requires professional help offered at reliable drug addiction treatment centers.
-Though the withdrawal symptoms usually do not last for more than four to six hours, the life tools and coping strategies imbibed at an Invictus Health Group’s behavioral health center assist an individual in maintaining long-lasting recovery.
+Though the withdrawal symptoms usually do not last for more than 4 to 6 hours, the life tools and coping strategies embedded at one of Invictus Health Group’s partnering behavioral health center whom will assist patients in maintaining long-lasting recovery.

 As marijuana is a gateway drug, its use might lead to the use of other more addictive drugs qualifying for polysubstance abuse.
 In this case, treatment intervention would be more intense with it addressing all the substances abused simultaneously.

 Marijuana addiction may take months or even years to develop.
 This is the reason why a person addicted to marijuana might not realize that they are dependent on the substance.
 Further, when an individual is addicted to a particular substance, they are addicted to it both physically and psychologically.
-Marijuana addiction treatment at Invictus Health Group’s drug recovery center enables a person to overcome both these kinds of addiction.
-Our addiction treatment programs also aim to educate the patient and their families about the adverse effects of addiction to not only marijuana but other substances as well.
+Marijuana addiction treatment at Invictus Health Group’s partnering drug recovery centers enable a person to overcome both these kinds of addiction.
+Their addiction treatment programs also aim to educate the patient and their families about the adverse effects of addiction to not only marijuana but other substances as well.

-Further, in cases where a mental disorder may be involved, along with marijuana addiction, giving rise to a dual diagnosis, our comprehensive plans would address both concurrently, focusing on the patient’s wellness, recovery, and resilience, to ensure lasting recovery.
+Further, in cases where a mental disorder may be involved, along with marijuana addiction, giving rise to a dual-diagnosis, we have worked with our partnering treatment centers to create a comprehensive plan which would address both concurrently, focusing on the patient’s wellness, recovery, and resilience, to ensure lasting recovery.

-Patients at Invictus Health Group’s behavioral health centers are encouraged to take a broader perspective and learn to look beyond their addiction.
+Patients who work with Invictus Health Group are encouraged to take a broader perspective and learn to look beyond their addiction.
 They are motivated to accept and embrace their weaknesses and work over them to emerge as stronger individuals.
-For this, we use experiential therapies, like cognitive behavioral therapy (CBT), giving the patient the confidence to look at life in a more constructive manner.
+For this, the treatment centers we work with use experiential therapies, like cognitive behavioral therapy (CBT), giving the patient the confidence to look at life in a more constructive manner.